SK108045/AI-Conversational-Agent-with-Ollama/README.md

  cd Text_to_Speech_php
  composer require google/cloud-text-to-speech
  ```
- -This will create a composer.json file and a vendor directory with the necessary dependencies.
+ - This will create a composer.json file and a vendor directory with the necessary dependencies.
 While in the Text_to_Speech_php folder create
    the Index.php file which will generate the audio.

 ### 5. Environment Setup
  Set the environment variable for Google Application Credentials